SuperPowerPlumber/pi.js/README.md

 ```js
 pijs.chat.send(message);
 ```
 This function will send a message to everyone in the channel.
 Influenced by chat buffer.
+Credit to Aeiou for chat buffer code.

 ### Logging local messages (for your eyes only!)
 ```js